lmammino/loige.co/astro/src/content/posts/2018-05-05_aws-command-line-s3-content-from-stdin-or-to-stdout/index.md

   - aws
   - bash
   - shell
+description: The AWS CLI s3 cp command supports streaming content to and from S3 using stdin/stdout with the - argument.
+This enables powerful pipelines without intermediary files.
 ---

 This article presents a quick tip that will help you deal with the content of files in S3 through the AWS command line in a much faster and simpler way.